LOCAL HISTORY & GENEALOGY

 Directory of Genealogy Libraries in the U.S.: Comprehensive collection of genealogy resources by state.

-Genealogy Archives: List of genealogy websites, research tips, and community forum.
+Genealogy Archives: List of genealogy websites, research tips, and community forums.

 Michigan Memories: provides access to collections from cultural institutions throughout the state of Michigan.
 These collections are created and maintained by archivists, librarians, and curators who are dedicated to the preservation of Michigan's history and heritage.